-I decided to ask some fellow parents what their top tips to encourage baby to walk and this is what they said:
+I decided to ask some fellow parents for their top tips to encourage baby to walk and this is what they said:

-(Please note that this post is for the purpose of building confidence not forcing your baby to walk!)
+(Please note that this post is for the purpose of building confidence and you should not force your baby to walk)

 8 Ways to Encourage Baby to Walk